-The charts and tables in this section illustrate detailed MASH Track 1C and 1D activity based on several data points, such as application status, number of active applications, system capacity, and incentive dollars.
+The charts and tables in this section illustrate detailed MASH Track 1C and 1D activity based on application status, number of active applications, system capacity, and incentive dollars.

 To illustrate program subscription under Track 1C and Track 1D incentives, the information has been separated between the two incentive tracks.